Razvanip13/Razvanip13/README.md

 - 👯 I’m looking to collaborate with AI research teams.
 - 💬 Ask me about Affective Computing, Speech Recognition and Natural Language Processing.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm an avid reader who deepens his knowledge in other fields such as classic literature, philosophy and psychology.
-There is a link below, if someone is interested in what I am reading recently.
+There is a link below, if someone is interested in what I am reading recently :books:.
+- :jp: I also love anime.
+There is a MAL link below for those who are interested in what I'm watching right now.

 ### Connect with me on:
 <br>